duneroadrunner/SaferCPlusPlus/README.md

 And note that the safe components of this library can be adopted completely incrementally.
 New code written with these safe elements will play nicely with existing (unsafe) code, and unsafe elements can be replaced selectively without breaking the existing code.
 So there is really no excuse for not using the library in pretty much any situation.

 Though for real time embedded applications, note the dependence on the standard library.
-Also, you may want to override the default behavior upon invalid memory operations (using MSE_CUSTOM_THROW_DEFINITION(x)) and read the notes in the [array](#array) section.
+Also, you may want to override the default behavior upon invalid memory operations (using MSE_CUSTOM_THROW_DEFINITION(x)).

 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).